a1an1in/libobject/README.md

 This lib is designed for object-oriented programming using c language.
 It contains core, event, net, concurrent, and ui (not completed) modules now.
 Every module supply demos which are easy.

 ## Installation
-* make so lib
+* cmake .

-  change diretory to this lib, and key 'make so' command.
+  change diretory to this lib, and key 'cmake .' command.
-* make bin
+* make

-  change diretory to this lib, and key 'make' command.
+  and key 'make' command.
+* make install

+  and key 'make install' command.

 ## User Guide